Resources / Growers Guide

-Guide to pH control in hydroponics
+Guide to pH Control in Hydroponics

 It is important to maintain the pH of nutrient solutions between 5.0 and 6.5.
 This helps ensure all nutrients are available for root up-take.
 It also minimizes the risk of plumbing blockages.

-ph-metersWhen to adjust pH
+When to Adjust pH

 The working nutrient pH should be checked at the following times: